 After my descent into Fish Creek Canyon, it took me almost exactly an hour to cover the rest of the Apache Trail, reaching the Theodore Roosevelt Dam at 18:30.
 Although I stopped a few times along the way to take photos, it was never for more than a minute or two, so it was mostly all driving time.

 After its descent, the Apache Trail doubles back on itself, heading north as it follows Fish Creek Canyon for a kilometre.
 Here another creek, the Lewis and Prantry Creek, flows into Fish Creek Canyon from the east.
 While Fish Creek continues to carve its way north through the mountains to Salt River, the Apache Trail turns east, following the bottom of the comparatively broad valley formed by Lewis and Prantry Creek.
-Here it crosses and recrosses the creek via a series of narrow bridges, slowly climbing back into the mountains before turning northeast and coming out into more open country high above Apache Lake.
+The road follows the valley as it narrows, slowly climbing back into the mountains before turning northeast and coming out into more open country high above Apache Lake.

 Apache Lake, created by the Horse Mesa Dam to the west, is long and thin, running roughly west to east for at least 10 km (it’s hard on a map to see where the Salt River ends/Apache Lake starts).
 Just around where you get your first view of the lake, an unpaved road branches off to the left, running down to a fairly substantial marina and resort on the lake shore.
 However, if you do want to visit the lake (I had no time on this drive), keep going and, after about a kilometre, a large sign points to the left, where there’s a viewpoint, with great views over the lake, plus a paved road which descends to the marina/resort.